alexqfredrickson/notes/aws/aws.md

 You get two free budgets per-account.

 AWS Billing and Cost Management allows you to tag resources with key/value pairs to apply cost allocation tags to track costs.
 They can be user-generated, or AWS-generated.
 They take up to 24 hours to appear in the Billing dashboard (post-resource-tagging).
 They are allocated from the Cost Allocation Tags page.

+### Cognito

+AWS Cognito is a service that allows authorization, authentication, and provisionment of user directories to web and mobile applications.
+It leverages OAuth 2.0 access tokens and AWS credentials.
+It allows users to authenticate via Google and Facebook.

+#### User Pools

+When you want to provide authentication or authorization to an app or API, you create a Cognito User Pool.
+It functions as a user directory.
+It can also act as an OIDC identity provider or service provider.
+It is SAML 2.0-compliant.

+#### Identity Pools

+When you want to provide authenticated or anonymous users to AWS resources, use an identity pool.
+It issues AWS credentials for your application to serve resources to end-users.
+You authenticate with a user pool or a SAML 2.0-compliant service.
+It can issue credentials for guest users.
+It can be role-based or attribute-based.
+They do not have to be integrated with a user pool.

 ## General Concepts